Why is this project interesting?

 Specifically, the project will address the following aims:

-1) To explore different models for citizen science in water monitoring, with a special focus on erosion, sediment transport and nutrients export 2) to evaluate the effectiveness in citizen science-based monitoring in the Western and SW Mau and in Mt Elgon, compared to standard methods, 3) Evaluate landscape management options that improve water provisioning.
+2) to evaluate the effectiveness in citizen science-based monitoring in the Western and SW Mau and in Mt Elgon, to support remote-sensing and field based methods,

 What’s in it for you?